snok/django-auth-adfs/docs/token_lifecycle.rst

 How it works
 ------------

-The token lifecycle system consists of two main components:
+The token lifecycle system performs the following:

-1. **TokenManager**: A centralized singleton that handles all token operations including storage, retrieval, encryption, refresh, and OBO token management
-2. **TokenLifecycleMiddleware**: A middleware that monitors token expiration and triggers refresh when needed

-Together, they handle the entire token lifecycle:

 1. **Token Storage**: The django-auth-adfs backend automatically stores and encrypts tokens during authentication when the ``TokenLifecycleMiddleware`` is enabled
 2. **Token Monitoring**: The middleware checks token expiration on each request
 3. **Token Refresh**: When a token is about to expire, it is automatically refreshed
-4. **OBO Token Management**: When enabled (by default), OBO tokens are automatically acquired and refreshed for Microsoft Graph API access
+4. **OBO Token Management**: When enabled (by default), OBO tokens are automatically acquired and refreshed
 5. **Security Controls**: Optional automatic logout on token refresh failures

 Read more about the OBO flow: https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow#protocol-diagram